enseitankado/csv-converter/README.md

 # csv-converter
-Converts CSV formats to another with new encoding and delimiters
+Converts CSV formats to another with new encoding and delimiters.
+Basicly change delimiters to another one.
+Also changes source character encoding to new one.

 # Some features
  - This is a PHP script.
- - Can detect encoding of input file.
+ - Can detect encoding of source CSV (only Linux, using file tool).
- -  Can detect field delimiter and  line ending of input CSV.
+ - Can automaticly detect field delimiter and  line ending of input CSV.
  - Low memory consumption with large CSV files.
- - Has a switch that trim fields and clear CRLF of source CSV.
+ - It can trim fields and clears CRLF of source CSV.

 **Also you can specify:**
- - Encoding of input file.
+ - Encoding of input (source) file.
- - Delimiter and line ending of input file.
+ - Delimiter and line ending of input (source) file.
  - Encoding of output file.
  - Delimiter and line ending of output file.